Low Debt Quality on Thailand Stocks (SET): Defensive Tilt vs SET Index

-Low Debt Quality on Thailand Stocks: Exceptional Crash Protection,
+Low Debt Quality on Thailand Stocks (SET): Exceptional Crash Protection, Weak Compounding

 We screened all SET-listed stocks for D/E < 0.5 and Piotroski F-Score of 7 or higher, then held the portfolio annually from 2000 to 2025.
-The result: 3.30% CAGR vs 7.83% for SPY.
-The strategy trailed by 4.53% per year.
-Total return was 125.34% vs 558.69% for SPY.
-The standout number is down capture: 26.48%.
-When SPY sells off, this portfolio historically lost only about 26 cents for every dollar SPY dropped.
-That's the lowest down capture in this study, and it's real.
-It just doesn't translate into long-run compounding because up capture was only 44.25%.
+The result: 3.76% CAGR vs 5.13% for the SET Index.
+The strategy trailed the local benchmark by 1.37% per year.
+Total return was 152.21% vs 233.47% for the SET Index.
+The standout number is down capture: 66.82%.
+When the SET Index sells off, this portfolio historically lost about 67 cents for every dollar the index dropped.
+The max drawdown of -35.33% compared to -35.59% for the SET Index shows modest but real downside protection.
+While the strategy modestly trailed on absolute returns, it delivered competitive risk-adjusted performance.
 Results are in THB.

 Contents